Marlo… The little dog who started it all.

 I had her checked out by her regular vet to rule out undetected medical issues.
 Aside from a pre-existing luxating patella (knee cap) and possibly a muscle strain, she was healthy.
 With peace of mind, I took her to see an animal physiotherapist.
 With some treatment and a recommendation of extended rest, I decided to have Marlo’s patella surgery performed while she was on rest.

 Although much better after her knee surgery, as she was slowly reintroduced to agility, she was still tripping and dropping bars during training.
 I decided to take Marlo for a second opinion to Lindsey Connell of Animal Physiotherapy Solutions at the veterinary specialists.

 After a few more visits with some improvement, we decided to explore further.
 We knew she had the bendy terrier legs, but after consultation with the orthopaedic specialist, we discovered that Marlo’s conformation challenges extended beyond the expected dodgy limbs….

 So back we went to Lindsey to establish a new plan.
 Marlo was temporarily retired from agility while we worked to improve her musculoskeletal health.
-Through regular vet and physio treatments we were able to get Marlo back and ready to safely train in February this year – this was a period of nearly two years.
+Through regular vet and physio treatments we were able to get Marlo back and ready to safely train – this was after a period of nearly two years.